renderpci/dedalo/docs/config/config.md

 	DEDALO_ENTITY_LABEL	`string`

-	Define the entity label, the real name of the entity.
+	Defines the entity label, the real name of the entity.
 Due the entity definition is use to encrypt passwords or access to databases, sometimes you will need define the real name of the entity with characters such as 'ñ' or accents.

 	```php
 	define('DEDALO_ENTITY_LABEL', DEDALO_ENTITY);